There's a huge amount of Welsh history packed into Cardiff Castle, spanning around 2000 years in all.

 Cardiff Castle is a hive of activity throughout the year, with all kinds of events taking place.
 They have many Welsh banquets every year, where visitors can enjoy a night of traditional Welsh food and entertainment.
 Look out for special open days featuring medieval battle reenactments, storytelling, minstrels and jousting competitions.
 There are also outdoor cinema nights and live concerts from big names in music.

-Tafwyl, held in late Spring or early Summer each year, is a week-long celebration of the Welsh language, accessible to Welsh speakers and non-Welsh speakers.
+Tafwyl, held during the spring or summer each year, is a week-long celebration of the Welsh language, accessible to Welsh speakers and non-Welsh speakers.
 Its main event – a weekend showcase of Welsh arts, culture, sport and street food – takes place in the castle grounds.